ESL skit for first and second conditionals - I'm bored!

-Teens walking together, one kicks a tin, another turns in circles a couple of times.
-All obviously bored.
+To open, teens are walking together; one kicks a tin, another turns in circles a couple of times.
+All are bored.

 Group 1